bounswe/bounswe2022group1/deliverables/CMPE451_Customer_Presentation_Milestone_3/group_milestone_review.md

 ## Final Release
 The final release is accessible from there: https://github.com/bounswe/bounswe2022group1/releases/tag/customer-presentation-3

+In the link above, there is no frontend, since frontend had merge conflicts.
+They merged their code 2 days ago.
+Here is our updated final release with the inclusion of frontend: https://github.com/bounswe/bounswe2022group1/releases/tag/customer-presentation-3-update .
+Since it is an update, the tag name is customer-presentation-3-update and release is v0.9.1 instead of v.0.9.0

 ## Instructions for building

 ### For Building Backend App